floccusaddon/floccus/README.md

 ### Troubleshooting

 - **Emojis**: MySQL doesn't support emojis out of the box, so if you're syncing to nextcloud and getting Error code 500 from nextcloud, check the nextcloud log for SQL errors and [proceed as explained in the nextcloud docs](https://docs.nextcloud.com/server/stable/admin_manual/configuration_database/mysql_4byte_support.html).

-### LoFloccus - Sync Floccus to a Local Folder / Other Services

-In order sync your bookmarks to a local folder the **LoFloccus** desktop app was born.
-This is a small companion app for Floccus that allows you to pick a local folder where to store your bookmarks.
-With your bookmarks stored in a folder you have the freedom to sync with Dropbox, Syncthing, rsync, git or any other solution.
-You can get it at https://github.com/TCB13/LoFloccus.

-A desktop app is required because due to browser restrictions the Floccus extension can't directly make changes to the filesystem.

 ## Considerations